uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 - Links to all other class resources
 - Lecture recordings
+- Quizzes
-- Quizzes (only Quizzes - Exams are *in-person* pencil and paper)
+- Exams
-- Gradebook (including curved exam scores)
+- Gradebook

 ## Course Website